 View for more information on the economic incentives (PDF) provided by the City of Gainesville and Gainesville Economic Development Corporation.
 (Please click on the company name within the active incentives table to view available documents associated with the incentive.)

-View the downloadable data for tax abatements, economic incentives and EDC 4B incentives (PDF).
+View the downloadable data for tax abatements, economic incentives and EDC 4B incentives (excel).

 View the Texas Comptroller of Public Accounts Economic Development Corporation Reports webpage and search tool.